IanVS/eslint-nibble/README.md

 ## Notes

 This module does not make any decisions about which ESLint rules to run.
 Make sure your project has a .eslintrc file if you want something other than the default ESLint rules to execute.

-Currently, this module does not work if you use alternative parsers like `babel-eslint`, or shared configs like `eslint-config-standard`.

-There are likely to be other bugs, please report them as you find them.
-I'd like to make this tool useful for as many people as possible.